 The world of research can be divided into software, manufacturing, and biopharma.

-The software bucket contains everything from firmware development to AI and SaaS as well as anything in which coding is required.
+The software bucket contains everything from firmware development to AI and SaaS, as well as anything in which coding is required.
 It is typically sufficient to have a good software consultant who understands full-stack development to be able to write any software-related SR&ED claim.

 Manufacturing is everything where a tangible product is produced.
 It can be a silicon cell, a car, a microprocessor, bread, lumber, or adhesive.
 Manufacturing can be a bit trickier when it comes to filing.
-For instance, a claim from a bread-manufacturing company which may include chemistry-related items is very different from the claim of a forestry company.
+For instance, a claim from a bread-manufacturing company that may include chemistry-related items is very different from the claim of a forestry company.
 It is best to ask the consultant how many claims in the past 2 years they have completed with similar companies.
 If you feel that they understand the challenges and technology that you have then it will most likely be a good fit.

 Anything medical or related to health-science goes under the biopharma category.
 Health science is typically specialized because of the way this industry conducts its experiments.
 For example, at the time of writing, a vaccine for COVID-19 does not exist.
 The research that is undertaken to find a vaccine is well documented and multiple experiments take place.
 This is quite different from software development where the technical challenge may not have a well-documented hypothesis and the detailed tracking found in laboratories.